 · The exam is oral—writing is not permitted.

-· The student deduces the identity of each wine including the grape variety, country, region, appellation, quality level (if appropriate) and vintage.
+· The student then deduces the identity of each wine including the grape variety, country, region, appellation, quality level (if appropriate), and vintage.

-· Color: hone in on the difference between straw and yellow in white wines (think legal pad or taxi for the latter) and ruby red and garnet-reddish brown for reds.
+· Color: hone in on the difference between straw and yellow in white wines (think legal pad or taxi for the latter), and ruby red and garnet-reddish brown for reds.
 Yellow and garnet denote possible age in a wine.
-Note it these colors if are there and don’t be surprised to find some evolution in the glass as in the dried fruit and non-fruit qualities from either extended barrel age or bottle age.
-The appearance of a wine helps set up the rest and also helps you connect the dots.
+Note it these colors if are there; don’t be surprised to find some evolution in the glass as in the form of dried fruit and evolved non-fruit qualities from either extended barrel age or bottle age.
+The appearance of a given wine helps set up the rest of the tasting sequence and also helps you connect the dots.

 · Secondary colors: look for green and sliver in whites that denote youth and/or cool climate.
-With reds be sure to differentiate between the color of the core of the glass vs. the edge or rim.
+With reds, be sure to differentiate between the color of the core of the glass vs. the edge or rim.
 Give both colors and be aware that the color at the rim is practically always going to be lighter and more evolved than the color at the center of the glass.
-Rarely will you find the opposite.
+Rarely, if ever, will you find the opposite.

-· Viscosity: this is one of the two or three times during the four minutes and ten seconds of tasting a wine that you should pause and wait for something to happen (tasting to assess sweetness/dryness and the structure are the others).
-When checking the viscosity swirl the glass, hold it and wait for at least 3-5 seconds.
+· Viscosity/tears/legs: this is one of the two or three times during the four minutes and ten seconds of tasting a wine that you should pause and wait for something to happen (tasting to assess sweetness/dryness and the structure are the others).
+When checking the viscosity, swirl the glass, hold it, and wait for at least 3-5 seconds.
 Allow time for the wine to set up on the sides of the glass and the tears/legs to begin to fall.
-If swirling the glass doesn’t seems to work rotate the glass slowly in your fingers for several seconds then slowly turn the glass upright.
+If swirling the glass doesn’t seems to work, rotate the glass slowly in your fingers for several seconds then slowly turn the glass upright.
 That should do the trick.

-· General: because you’ve gotten through the appearance of the wine quickly you’ve allowed yourself a lot of time to smell the wine—and that’s a good thing as the nose of the wine is the main event, the most important aspect of tasting.
+· General: because you’ve gotten through the appearance of the wine quickly, you’ve allowed yourself a lot of time to smell the wine; that’s a good thing, as the nose of the wine is the main event, the most important aspect of tasting.

-· Initial impression: many times when first smelling a wine something leaps out of the glass and really gets your attention causing that little internal voice to say that “this wine is X!”
-If that happens by all means thank the internal voice, register the idea and then park it in your internal field.
-However, don’t immediately try to force the wine into the mold of whatever the initial impression is or you might suddenly find yourself in Albuquerque as in the completely wrong place.
+· Initial impression: many times when first smelling a wine, something leaps out of the glass and really gets your attention causing that little internal voice to say that “this is X!”
+If that happens, by all means thank the internal voice, register the idea, and then park it in your internal field.
+However, don’t immediately try to force the wine into the mold of whatever the initial impression is, or you might suddenly find yourself in in the completely wrong place.
 Jump to conclusions suffer contusions.

 · Fruit descriptors: expand your descriptors and make sure that you’re using all the fruit groups.
-For white wines look at apple/pear, citrus fruit, tropical fruit, and stone or pit fruit.
-For red wine the groups include red fruits, black fruits, blue fruits and dried fruits.
-While everyone’s impressions and memories of fruits can vary individually, be as specific as you can.
+For white wines, look at apple/pear, citrus fruit, tropical fruit, and stone or pit fruit.
+For red wine, the groups include red fruits, black fruits, blue fruits, and dried fruits.
+While everyone’s impressions and memories of fruits will be unique, try be as specific as you can.

 · Advice: if you’re having trouble identifying a particular fruit aroma, try making it something totally different and unrelated as in a non-fruit or earth component.
 You’ll often get a very quick and accurate impression by simply contrasting an aroma with something it’s not.

-· Wood: with wood the major goal is really just to see if it’s actually present in the wine and if so, whether the wood is used or new.
-Be sure to note any and all wood descriptors together as a group and also make sure to repeat any that are important on the palate.
+· Wood: with wood, the major goal is really just to see if it’s actually present in the wine and if so, whether the wood is used or new.
+Be sure to note any and all wood descriptors together as a group.
+Also make sure to repeat any that are important on the palate.

-· Don’t obsess with the origin of the oak as in American vs. French as winemakers are now using multiple different kinds of oak on the same wine.
+· Important note: don’t obsess with the origin of the oak, as in American vs. French.
+Winemakers are now using multiple different kinds of oak on the same wine.
 It’s become an almost pointless exercise.